StatCan/aaw-kubeflow-containers/README.md

 ### Pulling and Pushing Docker Images

 `make pull/IMAGENAME` and `make push/IMAGENAME` work similarly to `make build/IMAGENAME`.
-They either push a local image to the acr, or pull and exisitng one from acr to local.
+They either push a local image to the acr, or pull an exisitng one from acr to local.
 The `REPO` and `TAG` arguments are available to override their default values.

 **Note:** To use `make pull` or `make push`,